Last Updated: June 3, 2026

 Tip

-When creating a new view that might include a new table, group and filter, use the same naming convention so that you remember what element goes with what element.
+When creating a new view that might include a new table, group, and filter, use the same naming convention so that you remember what element goes with what element.

 Note

-In this next section, you will work with macros and run those macros from a custom command on the Quick Access Toolbar.
+In this next section, you will also work with macros and run those macros from a custom command on the Quick Access Toolbar.

 If you record a macro or write code, that information is available in the Visual Basic for Applications Editor.
 To access the editor, press Alt+F11 on your keyboard.
 Other ways to open the VBA Editor are to edit the ribbon, display the Developer tab, and then click on the Visual Basic command, or select the View tab, select the bottom part of the Macros command at the end of the ribbon, and select Visual Basic.